minrk/nbstencilaproxy/README.md

     - running a Stencila host and the Stencila user interface via a proxy (details below)
     - extending the Jupyter UI
     - enabling the Stencila Jupyter context
+  - installs and configures the plain Python context for Stencila

 The default archive is set in `binder/postBuild` by configuring the environment variable `STENCILA_ARCHIVE`.